dwj26/dwj26.github.io/README.md

 Updates in the infrastructure of Ruby may cause SSL errors when attempting to use gem install with versions of the RubyGems package older than 2.6.
 (The RubyGems package installed via the Chocolatey tool is version 2.3) If you have installed an older version, you can update the RubyGems package using the directions here. https://jekyllrb.com/docs/windows/

+If you keep getting errors install GitBash and install via the GitBash terminal

 In terminal: